simphotonics/lazy_memo/README.md

 A different strategy to minimize CPU usage is to delay the initialization of variables.
-[Lazy initialization][lazy_initialization] is a common concept and is particularly useful in event driven scenarios where there is no definite execution path and a certain variable might not be used at all.
+[Lazy initialization][lazy_initialization] is a common concept and is particularly useful in event driven scenarios where there is no definite execution path and a certain variable might never be used.

 The package [`lazy_memo`][lazy_memo] provides generic classes that can be used to define [lazy variables](#lazy-variables) and [memoized functions](#memoized-functions).